Project name: I am some BODY

-The aim of the project is to give an opportunity to the service users to take part in a creative process of writing and creating a book “I am some BODY”, but also make friendship with their bodies and learn new skills of creative writing in their native languages, including English, Arabic, French and Polish.
-This project aims to support, encourage, teach skills, and discover community talents.
+The aim of the project was to give an opportunity to the service users to take part in a creative process of writing and creating a book “I am some BODY”, but also make friendship with their bodies and learn new skills of creative writing in their native languages, including English, Arabic, French and Polish.
+This project aimed to support, encourage, teach skills, and discover community talents.

 When we are facing mental health crisis it feels like the world has stopped.
 However, our BODY is still on top of its responsibilities, working double to bring back healthy condition or it motivates us to ask for help.
-Appreciating, accepting, thanking it, and making best friend with it, could be one of the most powerful techniques in the mental health battle for clients on low-income, who cannot afford the access to professional help, often struggling to express their emotions in another language.
+Appreciating, accepting, thanking it, and making best friends with it, could be one of the most powerful techniques in the mental health battle for clients on low-income, who cannot afford the access to professional help, often struggling to express their emotions in another language.

 Dominika Rau is a multi-disciplinary artist based in Wales, originally from Poland.
 Her practice involves spoken word, playwriting, and storytelling, but also dance, acting, mime and theatrical practices.
 She is a graduate of Performance Art and Drama & Theatre Studies at Aberystwyth University in 2016.